t0ti20/Embedded_Linux_Notes/Notes/Commands.md

 - `useradd`: Create a new user.
 - `su`: Switch shell to another user.
 - `id`: Print user and group information for each specified USER.
+- `whoami`: Print the username associated with the current effective user ID.
 - `chmod`: Change the access permissions of a file or directory.
+- `umask`: Manage the read/write/execute permissions that are masked out. (-S)
 - `chgrp`: Change group ownership of files and directories.
 - `usermod`: Modify a user account.
 - `groupadd`: Add user groups to the system.